IT-145/Project-Two/README.md

 Grazioso Salvare, an innovative international search-and-rescue animal training company, needed a software application to help track, search, and manage their rescue animals.
 The application allows for tracking both dogs and monkeys through their training phases, as well as managing their status once they are in service.

 # Project Objectives
-'+' Implement a Monkey Class: Create a new class that inherits from the existing RescueAnimal class and includes specific attributes for monkeys, such as species, tail length, and body length.
+- **Implement a Monkey Class: Create a new class that inherits from the existing RescueAnimal class and includes specific attributes for monkeys, such as species, tail length, and body length.
 '+' Modify the Driver Class: Update the existing Driver class to handle user input for managing both dogs and monkeys, ensuring input validation and error handling.
 '+' User Interface: Develop a menu-driven interface that allows users to add new animals, reserve animals, and display the list of animals in service.

 # Skills Developed
-'+' Object-Oriented Programming: Applied OOP principles such as inheritance, encapsulation, and polymorphism.
++ Object-Oriented Programming: Applied OOP principles such as inheritance, encapsulation, and polymorphism.
 '+' Java Programming: Gained proficiency in Java, including writing and organizing classes, methods, and using ArrayLists.
 '+' Problem Solving: Enhanced problem-solving skills by tackling real-world scenarios and implementing functional solutions.